 There are many ice climbing opportunities in Kananaskis Country with civilized, easy and short access.

 Parking nearby at Wedge Pond provides the opportunity for the picturesque, somewhat off-trail access north through several inches of fresh powder beneath a wonderland of snow-adorned deciduous trees, for the hike east along Evan-Thomas Creek.

 Ice climbing boots have ledges and notches for a tight crampon fit and very stiff, unbending soles which provide a sturdy standing platform on vertical ice.
 Having a crampon break free from the boot while climbing is not a particularly comfortable occurrence.

-For hiking, the boots are useless and can be downright dangerous, however to avoid changing boots in very cold weather, hiking in them is supplemented with hiking crampons which are small, easy to stow and complement the slippery soles with good stick to the ground.
+For hiking, the ice climbing boots are useless and can be downright dangerous, however, to avoid changing boots in very cold weather, hiking in them is supplemented with hiking crampons which are small, easy to stow and complement the slippery soles with good stick to the ground.

 The hike up Evan-Thomas Creek is through beautiful winter scenery and the partially frozen creek contains several examples of snow mushrooms, fresh snow on boulder surfaces above water level in the crystal-clear, very cold water.
 The frozen waterfall off to the south side is imposing from a distance.